uzzielperez/uzzielperez.github.io/_posts/2021-3-6-Can-Kindness-Survive-in-a-mean-and-hostile-worldP3.md

 March 6, 2021

-Updated Link to TiwalaPH, March 8, 2021
+Updated Link to TiwalaPH and some notes on behaviors, March 8, 2021

 I think around September last year I was looking to buy a cheap bike so I can just commute to and from work and bike around and explore Geneva more.
 I didn't want to enroll in a Gym because of COVID even if it was a surefire way of meeting more people.
 My friend pointed me to a facebook sale.
 The bike looked good and they were selling it for 50 CHF.
 So I set an appointment, went to the appointment the following day and I was right on the spot, on the dot.
 As I was waiting for a response from the owner, there was a beautiful lady smiling at me (and I was wondering why).
 My heart skipped a beat when I saw another man drive away with the bike that looked exactly like the bike advertised on facebook! **FACDAda=sadsfsadfjshfl** I said.
 Then the lady and her boyfriend told me, without a hint of guilt and with wide smiles on their faces "Désolé, le vélo a été vendu".
 There was no sincerity in the sorry at all!!!
 For me, it felt like they were happy they tricked someone!
 I told them, in a calm tone "Why didn't you tell me earlier?".
 I felt a bit of rising anger inside me but I knew that blowing off wouldn't do me any good.
 They just replied back in English, "Because we didn't know if he was coming or not."
 Still with smiles on their faces.
 I felt bad and walked away.